Presentations of Schutzenberger groups of minimal subshifts: Presentations of pro- V V semigroups

-Consider a profinite group $T$ and an onto continuous homomorphism $\pi$ from $\Om XG$ onto $T$, where $X$ is a finite set.
+Consider a pro-\pv V semigroup $T$ and an onto continuous homomorphism $\pi$ from $\Om XV$ onto $T$, where $X$ is an arbitrary set.
 Let $\varphi$ be a continuous endomorphism of $T$.
-Since $\Om XG$ is a projective profinite group, there is at least one continuous endomorphism $\Phi:\Om XG\to\Om XG$ such that $\pi\circ\Phi=\varphi\circ\pi$, that is, such that Diagram~\eqref{eq:a-com-diagram} commutes.
+By the universal property of $\Om XV$, there is at least one continuous endomorphism $\Phi$ of~\Om XV such that Diagram~\eqref{eq:a-com-diagram} commutes.
 Call such an endomorphism a \emph{lifting of $\varphi$ via $\pi$}.

 \begin{remark} If $\varphi$ is an automorphism of $T$ then $\pi\circ\Phi^\omega=\pi$. \end{remark}

 \begin{proof} The facts that Diagram~\eqref{eq:a-com-diagram} commutes and $\pi$~is continuous entail the equality $\pi\circ{\Phi}^{\omega}=\varphi^\omega\circ\pi$.
 On the other hand, $\varphi^\omega$ is the identity on $T$ because $\varphi$ is an automorphism of $T$. \end{proof}